nbc/RocketRubyBot/README.md

 ## other useful methods

-You have access to 2 useful methods in your bot:
+You have access to two useful methods in your bot:

 ### `web_client`